About the Australian Government Help to Buy Scheme

 - a new or existing home, including house, townhouse, apartment, unit or duplex

-- a vacant block of land for the development of a new home or a property that’s being demolished and rebuilt, provided you’ve signed a comprehensive building contract with an eligible builder.
+- a vacant block of land for the construction of a new home or a property that’s being demolished and rebuilt, provided you’ve signed a comprehensive building contract with an eligible builder.

 How to apply and next steps

-The Help to Buy Scheme is coming soon.
-Once the Scheme is open to applications, you will be able to apply through a Participating Lender authorised to offer the Help to Buy Scheme.
-You cannot apply directly to Housing Australia, who administer the Scheme, for Help to Buy.
+Apply through a Participating Lender authorised to offer the Australian Government Help to Buy Scheme.
+You cannot apply directly to Housing Australia for Help to Buy.
 A Participating Lender will assess your eligibility and submit an application on your behalf.

 Ongoing obligations and exit

-While you are part of the Help to Buy Scheme, you will need to continue meeting the eligibility criteria.
+While you are part of the Australian Government Help to Buy Scheme, you will need to continue meeting the eligibility criteria.
 This includes:

 - maintaining your home